Skip to main content

 Environment Requirements

-• AWS_REGION environment variable is set (defaults to us-east-2)
+• AWS_REGION environment variable is set as needed (defaults to us-east-2 in many deployments)

-• The ECS task role or IAM credentials have bedrock:InvokeModel permission
+• The ECS task role or IAM credentials have bedrock:InvokeModel (and related) permissions for the configured model

 Signature